phonexicum/phonexicum.github.io/infosec/sql-injection.md

         this is a mutated vector called ***error based blind sqli***

-- ***double blind sqli (time-based)*** - there is absolutely on other means to destinguish successfull and unsuccessfull query, but you can use `sleep` or `benchmark` or some hard mathematical computation to make successfull query work significantly longer.
+- ***double blind sqli (time-based)*** - there is absolutely no other means to destinguish successfull and unsuccessfull query, but you can use `sleep` or `benchmark` or some hard mathematical computation to make successfull query work significantly longer.

+Typical sql-injection workflow:

+- detect accessible databases
+- found table names
+- found amount of columns, names and types of columns
+- found contence of tables

 SQL injection mitigation: